chris-relational/smi-scalarlm/CONTRIBUTING.md

 Service starts.
 No issues.
 Tested with several HF (Llama) models of moderate sizes (<=8b parameters).
 __NB!__ if the model in `cray_infra/utils/default_config.py` is not available locally, the service may fail to start.
 This is a known issue attributed to async initializations.
+Resolution: restart `start_one_server.sh`